 With over seventy universities to choose from, you are likely to find a suitable Master’s degree in Spain.

-- Average tuition fees in Spain: 1.000 EUR/year (at public universities, for international students)
+- Average tuition fees in Spain: 300 - 3,500 EUR/academic year (at public universities, for international students)

-This can include all your monthly expenses, like food bills, social activities, and transportation.
-In some Spanish cities, with this sum, you can also cover the accommodation costs.
+This includes all your monthly expenses, like food, bills, social activities, and transportation.
+In some Spanish cities, with this sum you can also cover the accommodation costs.

 3. Germany – quality education for everyone